Kaifeng: Cuisine

 Kaifeng cuisine plays a dominant part in forming Henan cuisine.

 Kaifeng offers a wide range of food specialties such as steamed pie and dumplings.
 Particularly famous is Kaifeng's five-spice bread (wǔxiāng shāobǐng), which, like pita, can be opened and filled.
-In the evening, Kaifeng's streets turn into restaurants while hundreds open their stands and begin selling their food in the famous night market.
-People from nearby Zhengzhou often come to Kaifeng to visit family members and to enjoy the atmosphere.
+People from nearby Zhengzhou often come to Kaifeng to visit family members and to enjoy the night markets.

 The Ma Yu Ching's Bucket Chicken House (马豫兴桶子鸡; (Mǎ Yùxīng Tǒngzi Jī)), located in Kaifeng, is by some accounts the world's oldest restaurant.

 Chrysanthemums

 The chrysanthemum is the city flower of Kaifeng.
 The tradition of cultivating varieties of chrysanthemums extends back 1600 years, and the scale of cultivation reached its height during the Song dynasty until its loss to the Jürchens in 1126.

-The city has held the Kaifeng Chrysanthemum Cultural Festival since 1983 (renamed China Kaifeng Chrysanthemum Cultural Festival in 1994).
-The festival has since taken place between 18 October and 18 November of every year.

-The festival reached another milestone on 18 October 2012, when it celebrated its 30th birthday.
-The opening ceremony was broadcast live during the evening prime slot on Henan Television (HNTV), which broadcasts to all Chinese cities at or above the prefecture level.

-During the festival, hundreds of chrysanthemums breeds are on show at festival venues, and the flower becomes a common features around the city.
+The city has held the Kaifeng Chrysanthemum Cultural Festival annually in fall since 1983 (having been renamed in 1994).
+During the festival, hundreds of chrysanthemums breeds are on show at festival venues, and the flower becomes a common feature around the city.
 Kaifeng has been dubbed the "city of chrysanthemums".

 Sporting events

-Zheng-Kai International Marathon

-The (中国郑开国际马拉松赛, Zheng-Kai stands for "Zhengzhou-Kaifeng", also abbreviated "ZK") is a sporting event hosted jointly by the Chinese Athletic Association, the general sport administration of Henan province, Zhengzhou municipal government, and the Kaifeng municipal government.
-It is the premier international sports competition in Henan province and one of the biggest sports competitions in the Central-West of China.
-ZK International Marathon is held at the end of March or beginning of April each year.
-The main part of the event occurs along the famous Zhengkai Express Way (郑开大道).
+The (中国郑开国际马拉松赛) is held annually in the spring by the Chinese Athletic Association and municipal and provincial governments.
+It is the premier international sports competition in Henan province and one of the biggest sports competitions in the central-west of China.
+The main part of the event occurs along Zhengkai Express Way (郑开大道).
 At its launch in 2007, 5600 athletes competed.
-By 2012, almost 25000 athletes from 28 countries and regions have participated in the ZK International Marathon.
+By 2012, almost 25,000 athletes from 28 countries and regions have participated in the ZK International Marathon.